SJ Suryah, Sai Pallavi, Anirudh, and others selected for Kalaimamani Award; Yesudas to receive MS Subbulakshmi Award

 For the year 2021, SJ Surya, Sai Pallavi, Lingusamy (director), JK alias M Jayakumar (art director) and Super Subbarayan (stunt choreographer) will receive Kalaimamani in the cinema category.

 CHENNAI: Actors SJ Surya, Sai Pallavi, Vikram Prabhu, George Maryan, K Manikandan and others have been selected to receive Kalaimamani awards, the highest civilian awards conferred on doyens of arts by the Tamil Nadu government.
-The awards will be handed over by chief minister MK Stalin next month.
+The awards will be presented by Chief Minister MK Stalin next month.

-A government release said that Iyal Isai Nataka Mandram selected the recipients.
-For the year 2021, SJ Surya, Sai Pallavi, Lingusamy (director), JK alias M Jayakumar (art director) and Super Subbarayan (stunt choreographer) will receive Kalaimamani in the cinema category.
+According to a state government press note, Iyal Isai Nataka Mandram selected the recipients for the awards.
+For 2021, SJ Surya, Sai Pallavi, Lingusamy (director), JK alias M Jayakumar (art director) and Super Subbarayan (stunt choreographer) will receive the Kalaimamani award in the cinema category.

 Vikram Prabhu, Jaya Guhanathan (actors), Viveka (lyricist), Diamond Babu (public relations), and D Lakshmikanthan (still photographer) will receive awards for the year 2022.
-K Manikandan, George Maryan (actors), Anirudh (music director), Shweta Mohan (singer), Sandy alias A Santhoshkumar (dance choreographer) and Nikil Murugan (public relations) will receive the award for 2023.
+K Manikandan, George Maryan (actors), Anirudh (music director), Shweta Mohan (singer), Sandy alias A Santhoshkumar (dance choreographer) and Nikil Murugan (public relations) will receive the 2023 awards.

 Apart from movie stars, Kalaimamani awards will be conferred on achievers in other art forms such as literature, music, dance, theatre, television drama, folk arts and others.
 Recipients of the award will receive a gold medal weighing 3 sovereigns (24 grams) and a shield.

-Writer N Murugesa Pandian will receive Bharathiyar Award and singer KJ Yesudas will receive MS Subbulakshmi Award.
+Writer N Murugesa Pandian will receive the Bharathiyar Award while singer KJ Yesudas will be conferred with the MS Subbulakshmi Award.
 Meanwhile, dancer Muthukannammal will receive the Balasaraswati Award.
-The recipients of the special awards will be given a cheque worth Rs.
-2 lakh, a gold medal (24 grams).
+The recipients of the special awards will receive a cheque worth Rs 2 lakh and a gold medal weighing 24 grams.

-"Applications for the awards were received by Iyal Isai Nataka Mandram and a committee was formed to scrutinize the application.
-The general body of the Mandram approved the awardees list shortlisted by the committee," the release added.
+"A committee was formed to scrutinise the applications received by Iyal Isai Nataka Mandram and shortlist awardees while the general body of the Mandram approved the shortlist," the release added.